-1 requirements investment analy different fror described methodological requirements co the methodological prevail. vsis that are m those in this tool, the contained in contain requirements for the investment analysis that are different from those described in this methodological tool.
-Hence, not applicable which are different from that specified in the tool.
+TOOL 27: Investment Justification in the Project verifier analysis; Version 11.0 PSF Assessment Paragraph 2 states that This methodological tool is applicable to project activities that apply the methodological tool "Tool for the demonstration and assessment of additionality", the methodological tool "Combined tool to identify the baseline scenario and demonstrate additionality", the guidelines "Non-binding best practice examples to demonstrate additionality for SSC project activities", or baseline and monitoring methodologies that use the investment analysis for the demonstration of additionality and/or the identification of the baseline Project activity applies "Tool for the demonstration and assessment of additionality".
+Hence this tool is applicable.
+The project activity utilises the methodological tool "Tool 01: Tool for the demonstration and assessment of additionality", version 07 /B04/.
+Hence this condition is applicable to the project activity and found to be met.
+Paragraph 3 states that: In case the applied approved baseline and monitoring methodology contains requirements for the investment analysis that are different from those described in this methodological tool, the requirements contained in the methodology shall prevail.
+Not applicable The applied approved baseline and monitoring methodology does not contain requirements for the investment analysis that are different from those described in this methodological tool.
+Hence not applicable The applied methodology, GCCM001 version 3.0 /B02/ does not contain requirements for investment analysis which are different from that specified in the tool.
 Hence the condition is not applicable.
-TOOL 24: Control Practice; Ver Justification in the PSF Project verifier assessment Paragraph 3 sta This methodolog applicable to activities that methodological to the demonstrate assessment of a the methodological to the demonstrate as demonstrate a or baseline and methodologies to common practice demonstration additionality. gical tool is project apply the col "Tool for ation and dditionality", ogical tool to identify cenario and dditionality", monitoring hat use the Project activity applies "Tool for the demonstration and assessment of additionality".
+TOOL 24: Common Practice; Version 3.1 Justification in the PSF Project verifier Assessment Paragraph 3 states that: This methodological tool is applicable to project activities that apply the methodological tool "Tool for the demonstration and assessment of additionality", the methodological tool "Combined tool to identify the baseline scenario and Project activity applies "Tool for the demonstration and assessment of additionality".
 Hence this tool is applicable.
 The project activity utilises the methodological tool "Tool 01: Tool for the demonstration and assessment of additionality", version 07 /B04/.
-Hence this condition is applicable to the project activity and found to be met.
-Paragraph 4 sta In case the applie baseline and methodology approaches conduction of the practice test that from those descended methodological requirements continued the methodological requirements continued the methodology for applicable to the promethodology for applying Electric calculate the emissions. ed approved monitoring defines for the ne common are different ribed in this tool, the ontained in ogy shall line and monitoroject activity.
-CM001: Metho sity to Grid or Cossion factor for The project fulfils all re odology for Renewable Captive Consumers' - V The applied methodology, GCCM001 version 3.0 /B02/ does not contain approaches for conducting common practice test which are different from that specified in the tool.
-Hence the condition is not applicable. relevant tools are valid and levant criteria of the applied Energy Generation Projects ersion 3.0 /B02/ and Tool to (Version 7.0) /B05/.
-Hence, project activity.
+Hence this condition is applicable to the project demonstrate additionality", or baseline and monitoring methodologies that use the common practice test for the demonstration of additionality. activity and found to be met.
+Paragraph 4 states that: In case the applied approved baseline and monitoring methodology defines approaches for the conduction of the common practice test that are different from those described in this methodological tool, the requirements contained in the methodology shall prevail. define any different approaches for the conduction of the common practice test from those described The applied methodology, GCCM001 version 3.0 /B02/ does not contain approaches for conducting common practice test which are different from that specified in the tool.
+Hence the condition is not applicable.
+The applied baseline and monitoring methodology and relevant tools are valid and applicable to the project activity.
+The project fulfils all relevant criteria of the applied methodology 'GCCM001: Methodology for Renewable Energy Generation Projects Supplying Electricity to Grid or Captive Consumers' - Version 3.0 /B02/ and Tool to calculate the emission factor for an electricity system; (Version 7.0) /B05/.
+Hence, use of the selected methodology is appropriate for this project activity.